knmoody/Summer-Genomics-Tulane/jacana_pyrad_step_2.md

    * --backup=existing says to do something with existing files
    * --suffix adds on a custom string to the end of any files that are duplicates in the destination directory

 * Now, this is a poor mans solution, becuase now I have several files that end in .fq.gz_plate3 and every file needs to end in .fq.gz.
-So Rather than try to solve this problem and do it different, I just used mv to change the name of those repeats.
+So Rather than try to solve this problem and do it different, I just used mv to change the name of those repeats (all of this in my new setup_2/fastq).
 Examples below:

 ```bash
   mv blank_R1.fq.gz_plate3 blank_R1_plate3.fq.gz